grantm/perl-libxml-by-example/source/namespaces.rst

-Because the top-level ``<svg>`` element uses ``xmlns="http://www.w3.org/2000/svg"`` to declare a **default namespace** , every other element will be in that namespace unless the element name includes a prefix for a different namespace.
+Because the top-level ``<svg>`` element uses ``xmlns="http://www.w3.org/2000/svg"`` to declare a **default namespace** , every other element will be in that namespace unless the element name includes a prefix for a different namespace, or unless an element declares a different default namespace for itself and its children.

 The first child element in the document is a ``<title>`` element with no namespace prefix, so it is associated with the default namespace URI: